|

 You can

-select which areas to be immunized.
+select the areas to be immunized.

 You can